asu-trans-ai-lab/grid2demand/README.md

 1.  **Calculate zone-to-zone accessibility matrix by centroid-to-centroid straight-line distance**

-A user needs to input the latitude value of the area of interest.
-The script will match the closest latitude to calculate the longitudinal length in kilometer.
+Users need to input the latitude value of the area of interest.
 The degree of 30 is selected as the default.
-Also, a user can customize the accessibility matrix by setting the external folder of file *accessibility.csv*.
+On the other hand, users can customize the accessibility matrix by setting the external folder of file *accessibility.csv*.

 \~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~